Peter Wood, 3rd Earl of Halifax: Career

 As Peter Wood, he unsuccessfully contested Dearne Valley as a Conservative candidate at the February general election of 1974 and the October general election of the same year.
 On 19 March 1980, he succeeded to the titles of 3rd Earl of Halifax, 7th Baronet Wood, of Barnsley in the County of York, 5th Viscount Halifax of Monk Bretton, in the West Riding of the County of Yorkshire, and 3rd Baron Irwin, of Kirby Underdale in the County of York.

 Lord Halifax held the office of Deputy Lieutenant (DL) of Humberside between 1983 and 1996.
 He held the office of Justice of the Peace (JP) for Wilton Beacon in 1985 and the office of High Steward of York Minster in 1988.
 Wood held the office of Vice-Lord-Lieutenant of the East Riding, Yorkshire, in 1996.
 He is a Knight of St John and JP.

 Lord Halifax was a non-executive director of Hambros Bank (1981–1998), the Vice-Chairman of Christie, Manson & Woods (the European Division of Christie's international fine arts auctioneers) (resigned as a director 2001), and a director of Yorkshire Post Newspapers Ltd (until 1997).
 He serves as a Board Governor for The Pocklington School Foundation.
 He is the President of the Leeds Art Collections Fund, the Vice President of the Yorkshire Society, and was a member (2005–2016) of the Board of Directors of Jockey Club Estates.
 The Earl and Countess of Halifax are active members of the Jockey Club.
 They were invited to ride in the King's procession at Royal Ascot 2023.

 Family

 The Earl and Countess of Halifax – Peter and Camilla Wood, 1976.

 In 1976, Lord Halifax (then Lord Irwin) (who had once been minded for a potential husband of Princess Anne) married Camilla Younger, of the Scottish brewing family, former wife of Richard Parker Bowles (married in 1973 and divorced in 1976), a younger brother of Andrew Parker Bowles, first husband of Queen Camilla.
 The Countess of Halifax and Queen Camilla are former sisters-in-law.

-Lord and Lady Halifax have a son and a daughter: